2024 THESIS AWARD WINNERS

 Grace Clifford M.Arch 2023

-Thesis Advisor: Virginia Stanard
+Thesis Studio Advisor: Virginia Stanard

-External Advisor: Gaston Nash
+Thesis External Advisor: Gaston Nash

 Representation + Reality(s)